Please check back for information about future application and test dates.

-Mail your application, along with the applicable fee, to the New Jersey Department of Personnel (NJ DOP).
-The NJ DOP will notify you of when and where you will take the examination.
+Once your application has been submitted, the NJ CSC will notify you of when and where you will take the examination.
 If you pass the examination, you will be placed on a list of eligible candidates, where your ranking will be based on your test score.
-The NJ DOP will notify you of your test score and position on the eligible candidates' list.
-Any questions regarding the written test, results, or your placement on the list of eligible candidates should be directed to the New Jersey Department of Personnel.
+The NJ CSC will notify you of your test score and position on the eligible candidates' list.
+Any questions regarding the written test, results, or your placement on the list of eligible candidates should be directed to the New Jersey Civil Service Commission.

 Frequently Asked Questions (FAQ)

 Where do I get an application for the police department?

 During the recruitment season prior to an entrance exam, applications can be obtained from the NJ CSC Web site.

 How soon can I take the test?

 Please check the NJ CSC Web site for information about the next scheduled test.